hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/General/Practicing.md

 ### Learn the Activity Sequence Bonuses
 Try the card sequences from [Card Sequences](#card-combinations-and-sequences) as well as other sensible combinations to learn what bonuses you can get.
 Any time you can get a more effective week is a good development week.
 Any time you play the Day Off card, make the next one a strong practice card.

-Players will level up an actual full point if they fill their point meter via that activity.
-Even if a player doesn't get a point from the activity, they're still getting benefits, just not enough this time to score the next point in the skill.
-You can see the improvement in the smartphone roster screen's player details for the skill.